5,000 earthquake victims from single city in Turkey buried in cemetery

 “These people are mourning.
 We have to keep working for them.”

-In provincial towns and cities like Nurdagi, Iskandarun, Malatya and Gaziantep, hundreds and thousands are suspected to have been killed, making it one of the worst natural disasters to hit Turkey in decades.
+In provincial towns and cities such as Nurdagi, Iskandarun, Malatya and Gaziantep, hundreds and thousands are suspected to have been killed, making it one of the worst natural disasters to hit Turkey in decades.

 With many more injured, millions displaced and vital infrastructure destroyed, the south-east region is now facing an unprecedented humanitarian crisis.